Mad TV: Development

-Mad TV was partially designed to compete with fellow late-night sketch comedy series Saturday Night Live, which, upon Mad TVs debut, was having one of its most critically derided periods.
-In a review of Mad TVs pilot, the Orlando Sentinel called SNL "a corpse trying to reanimate itself" while praising Mad TV as "promising".
-Another review of Mad TVs pilot in the Hartford Courant by James Endrst read, "Saturday Night Live has become so old and so pathetic that criticizing it is almost as boring as watching it...
-Unlike Saturday Night Live, Mad TV is not live and only occasionally terrible."
-However, SNL quickly bounced back and Mad TV typically trailed behind the show in ratings.
-By late 2003, Mad TV averaged 4.4 million viewers per week, while SNL averaged 7.4 million viewers.
-Mad TV was particularly popular among teenage viewers, who, according to Fox executives, watched the show more than SNL by 2001.
-Former cast members have stated that teenagers often made up the majority of the show's studio audience.
-In 2000, 59 percent of Mad TVs audience was between the ages of 18 and 49.

 In November 2008, Fox confirmed that Mad TV's 326th episode during its shortened 14th season would be its last, telling Salzman that the show was too expensive considering its ratings and time slot.
-By this point, the series was averaging 2.6 million viewers, which was a 6 percent decrease from the previous year, and it was the fourth longest-running Fox series ever after The Simpsons, Cops, and America's Most Wanted.
+By this point, it was the fourth longest-running Fox series after The Simpsons, Cops, and America's Most Wanted.
 Salzman said that he would be exploring the continuation of the show on another channel, possibly cable.
-In early 2009, the show was moved to air after Talkshow with Spike Feresten, the show that normally followed MADtv, as a test, before being moved back.
+In early 2009, the show was briefly moved to air after Talkshow with Spike Feresten, the show that normally followed MADtv, before being moved back.
 The series finale aired on May 16, 2009.
 It featured both new and old sketches and revolved around a fictional telethon called "Mad TV Gives Back".